theaussiepom/github-runner/README.md

 ## Manual install (no cloud-init)

-If you cannot use cloud-init, you can install via SSH.
+If you can’t use cloud-init, you can still install over SSH.

 1. Install prerequisites: